wimvelzeboer/fflib-apex-extensions/README.md

 - [How to adapt](./docs/how-to-adapt.md) when coming from fflib-apex-common

 ## Contributing
-Anyone is welcome to fork this repository and propose changes via pull-requests.
+Anyone is welcome to fork this repository and propose changes or complete new features via raising a pull-requests.

+You can also have a look at the open items in the [project(s)](./projects), feel free to pick an item from the kanban board!

 ## Donations